 5.2.
 Ambient conditions

 5.2.1.
 The test shall be conducted under ambient conditions laid down in this section.
 The ambient conditions become ‘extended’ when at least one of the temperature and altitude conditions is extended.
 The correction factor for extended conditions for temperature and altitude shall only be applied once.
-If a part of the test or the entire test is performed outside of normal or extended conditions, the test shall be invalid.
+If a part of the test or the entire test is performed outside of normal or extended conditions, the test shall be invalid only when applicable emissions do not fulfil the regional requirement.
+The conditions are as follows;